zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 This command:

 1. Downloads source files if not cached.
-2. Builds the package using pkgmk(8).
+2. Builds the package using `pkgmk(8)`.
-3. Installs the package with pkgadd(8).
+3. Installs the package with `pkgadd(8)`.

 **Note:**
-Warnings about missing .md5sum and .footprint files and errors like:
-`/usr/bin/pkgmk: ... cannot create .md5sum: Permission denied` occur
-because packages are built with the unprivileged pkgmk user, which has not write permissions in /usr/src/mynewcollection.
+Warnings about missing `.md5sum` and `.footprint` files like `/usr/bin/pkgmk: ... cannot create .md5sum: Permission denied` occur because packages are built with the unprivileged `pkgmk` user, which has not write permissions in `/usr/src/mynewcollection`.

 ##### 7.4.3.2.
 Resolving Permissions for Build Files

-If .md5sum and .footprint cause errors, resolve them by:
+There are at least two options to resolve permissions case.

-- Manually Updating Files:
+- 1. Manually Updating Files.
   Navigate to the package directory and generate the files:

       # cd /usr/src/mynewcollection/hello
       # pkgmk -um   # Update .md5sum
       # pkgmk -uf   # Update .footprint

-- Adjusting Permissions:
+- 2. Adjusting Permissions.
-  Grant write access to pkgmk using setfacl(1):
+  Grant write access to pkgmk using `setfacl(1)`:

       # setfacl -m u:pkgmk:rwx /usr/src/mynewcollection/hello